tokenized/docs/action-contract-offer.md

        <tr>
             <td class="c5">1</td>
-            <td class="c6">Contract Operator's Public Address (Optional)</td>
+            <td class="c6">contract operator's Public Address (Optional)</td>
             <td class="c6">The one exception to the rule above.
-The Contract Operator can nominate a secondary controlling public address that can act on behalf of the issuer for issuer related requests.
-Typically this will be the Smart Contract Operator.
+The contract operator can nominate a secondary controlling public address that can act on behalf of the issuer for issuer related requests.
+Typically this will be the smart contract Operator.
 (Optional)</td>
             <td class="c10"></td>
             <td class="c10"></td>
             <td class="c10"></td>